 If you die during the deferral period, your beneficiary will receive the account value.
 If you die during the distribution period, the income option that you selected will determine what the beneficiary will receive.

-Some life insurance companies offer death benefits that step up or increase based on a formula.
-The formula can be the greater of the purchase payments accumulated at an interest rate.
-The formula can also be based on the highest previous account value.
+Some companies offer a minimum guaranteed death benefit equal to the purchase payment.
+There are also optional riders to step up or increase the death benefit based on a formula.
+The formula can be the purchase payments accumulated at an interest rate, or the highest previous account value.

 Insurance companies that sell variable annuities are regulated by each of the 50 state insurance departments.
 These departments have financial standards for licensed companies.
 Each state has guarantee funds to reimburse policyholders if the insurance company fails.
 The limits for each state are different.